 Not everyone that experiences these affects is suffering from PTSD.
 In order to better diagnose a person there is certain criteria that reflects an issue of post-traumatic stress disorder.
 This will also be used to determine if the individual is under enough infliction that they need financial assistance.
 It will need to be validated that a veteran was faced a stressful situation that caused them to fear, horror or a feeling of helplessness.
 As a result they are suffering with symptoms of PTSD such as the loss of positive feelings, having reoccurring memories, being on guard for other serious incidents to happen at any time along with indications.
 Lastly is should be shown that these symptoms that resulted from the traumatic experience are so severe that they are having an impact on the veteran at home, at work, with friends and other areas of their life.
 An individual that is believed to be suffering should not make the diagnosis on their own.
-A medical professional should be sought so that they can evaluate the individual themselves.
+A medical professional should be sought so they can evaluate the individual themselves.

 Dealing with PTSD

 There are various treatments that have been developed to deal with the illness and help alleviate the symptoms such as Eye Movement Desensitization or Reprocessing as well as Cognitive Behavior Therapy.
 Some medicine has also demonstrated to have effects against the disorder.
 Those that suffer need to seek help so that they are able to move past PTSD and on with their lives.
-An Atlanta veteran's disability attorney from McElreath & Stevens, LLC has over 40 years' experience practicing law and assisting clients with their legal claims.
+An Atlanta veteran's disability attorney from Stevens & Sullivan, LLC has over 40 years' experience practicing law and assisting clients with their legal claims.
 If you or a loved one is a veteran dealing with post-traumatic stress disorder, there is a chance you are entitled to compensation and the legal team at the firm may be able to get you what you deserve.
 They have handled numerous claims before, exercising their outstanding legal comprehension to secure a positive outcome.
 For compassionate and qualified representation in a PTSD claim, contact an Atlanta veteran's disability lawyer from the firm.